Almonds and Olivez

 Cabbage and Cancer

-Recent epidemiological studies have shown that a high intake of white cabbage may be associated with a reduced risk of cancers such as pancreas, breast, prostate, stomach, and lungs (Smiechowska et al. 2008).
+Recent epidemiological studies have shown that a high intake of white cabbage may be associated with a reduced risk of cancers such as the pancreas, breast, prostate, stomach, and lungs (Smiechowska et al. 2008).

 Cabbage anti-tumour effects were observed in both in vivo and in vitro studies.
 One such was conducted by Komatsu et al. (1998).
 In this study, it was found that whole cabbage extract stimulated the spleen cells in rats to develop what is called a ‘tumour necrosis factor’.
 This activity then causes a cytotoxic effect in the ascites hepatoma cells of the rats.
 Necrosis is a cell tissue that is developed when the body incurs an injury.
 As such, it is called a ‘death tissue’ because it tends to kill the cells and can cause the body to achieve an anti-tumour effect (Stefan et al.,2020).